Used and loved by millions

 FAQs

-How do you "start a conversation" with someone you don't know?
+How can I "start a conversation" with someone I don't know?

 What are some alternatives to "start a conversation"?

-Is it better to "start a conversation" with a question or a statement?
+Is it better to "start a conversation" with a statement or a question?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision